Wisconsin River XVIII

 Given the peculiar shore outline of Fields outline (previously likened to a Great Dane in profile), taking this side channel adds a notable 2.75 miles, whereas skipping it and just paddling directly from put-in to take-out would make for a simple 5-mile affair.
 But it’s truly oh so worth the “upgrade.”
 If it’s true that the soul of the Mississippi River lies in its backwaters, as it is said, then there’s a similar charm and charisma to the side channels of the Wisconsin River.
 Sure, the fastest, most economical path between two points is a straight line, but isn’t it more fun to be a little kinky sometimes?
 If you have the time, take the side channel around Fields Island.
 If you don’t, then think about doing this trip another time, when you have more time.
 It’s not that you’ll see singularly amazing features like rare waterfalls or cliffs or caves.
 It’s simply the luxurious notion of embedding yourself in a wild place surrounded by civilization.

 Speaking of, after a subtle left bend in the side channel a straightaway will take you to a direct view of the truly stately Noel residence, a resplendent home on the confluence of the Little Plover River at the Wisconsin River.
 In the past, I (Timothy) have cracked jokes about palatially huge private houses on rivers and lakes being group homes for troubled inner-city youths, usually in more posh necks of the wood in Wisconsin (yes, often in Waukesha County, but not exclusively there).
 The thing is, this huge house actually is – or, rather, will be; the homeowners have set up a trust for the house to function eventually as an extension of the Boys & Girls Club of Portage County.
 For real!
-You can take a peak into the house here and/or read about the homeowner here.
+Read about the homeowner here.
 Bravo, Mr & Mrs Noel.

 The side channel will make a huge rightward crescent-shape bend, nearly a mile and a half long, before merging with the mainstream.
 The steep left bank will be dotted with houses, but a few large wooded islands pleasantly provide continued variety while on the water, including wildlife opportunities.
 But soon enough you’ll find yourself back in the main channel.
 On the right is an excellent public boat launch at Blue Heron Lane, which could be used if paddlers wanted only a taste of the modest boulder gardens by the dam and the quiet backwaters of Fields Island.
 But to make this a fuller outing, we pushed on.